-What does Hands Held High mean?
+What do you think Hands Held High means?

 Linkin Park: Hands Held High Meaning